Joey Votto Player Props: Reds vs. Nationals

-The Cincinnati Reds and Joey Votto, who went 0-for-2 last time out, battle Jake Irvin and the Washington Nationals at Nationals Park, Monday at 6:05 PM ET.
+After going 1-for-4 with a home run and two RBI in his most recent game, Joey Votto and the Cincinnati Reds face the Washington Nationals (who will start Patrick Corbin) at 11:05 AM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-2) against the Padres.
+In his previous game, he hit a home run while going 1-for-4 against the Nationals.

 Joey Votto Game Info & Props vs. the Nationals